 Fiber to Improve Overall Health

-Fiber is thought to be a powerful weapon against cancer.
-Though there is conflicting research as to whether or not fiber has protective effects against colorectal cancer, there is evidence that fiber intake improves overall health by moving wastes through the digestive tract faster.
-This may give potentially toxic waste less time to come into contact with intestinal cells.
+Fiber has been thought to be a powerful weapon against cancer.
+Though there is conflicting research as to whether or not fiber has protective effects against colorectal cancer, there is evidence that fiber intake improves overall health.

 Good sources of fibers include: whole-grain cereals and breads, prunes, berries, kidney beans and other legumes, fresh fruits and vegetables, and brown rice.
 Fiber supplements can also help meet fiber needs if you aren’t getting enough through the foods you eat.
 Examples include psyllium and methylcellulose.
 Increase the amount of fiber you get from foods or supplements slowly to prevent prevent gas and cramping.
 It’s also important to drink plenty of fluids.